MGPoirot/web2mp3/README.md

 * provide playlists: `main.py https://www.youtube.com/playlist?v=NgE5mEQiizQ`
 * privode multiple urls, separated by spaces

-In the background, audio is downloaded, and mp3 tags are applied.
+In the background, audio is downloaded using a daemon, and mp3 tags are applied.

 ## Supported platforms